skat/rsu-b2b-sample-client-java/README.md

 [![Build Status](https://travis-ci.com/skat/rsu-b2b-sample-client-java.svg?token=pXpLRS1qCgHe3KVdbFyA&branch=master)](https://travis-ci.com/skat/rsu-b2b-sample-client-java)

-Sample clients for the RSU B2B Web Service Gateway developed in Java and using open source libraries.
+Sample client for the RSU B2B Web Service Gateway developed in Java and using open source libraries demonstrating how to submit **VAT returns** via SOAP/Webservices.

-**IMPORTANT NOTICE**: SKAT does not provide any kind of support for the code in this repository.
+> **IMPORTANT NOTICE**: SKAT does not provide any kind of support for the code in this repository.
-This Java-client is just one example of how a B2B web service can be accessed.
-The client must not be perceived as a piece of production code but more as an example one can take inspiration from and can use to quickly get started to test whether your company can implement a successful call to one of the B2B web service using the company's digital signature.
-SKAT cannot be held responsible if a company uses this client or parts of it in their own systems.
+> This Java-client is just one example of how a B2B web service can be accessed.
+The client must not be
+> perceived as a piece of production code but more as an example one can take inspiration from and can use
+> to quickly get started to test whether your company can implement a successful call to one of the B2B web
+> service using the company's digital signature.
+SKAT cannot be held responsible if a company uses this client
+> or parts of it in their own systems.

-**VIGTIG MEDDELELSE**: SKAT yder ikke support på kildekoden i nærværende kodebibliotek.
+> **VIGTIG MEDDELELSE**: SKAT yder ikke support på kildekoden i nærværende kodebibliotek.
-Denne Java-klient er kun et eksempel på hvordan B2B webservicene kan tilgås.
-Klienten skal således ikke opfattes som et stykke produktionskode men mere som en eksempel man kan lade sig inspirere af og kan bruge til hurtigt at komme i gang og få afprøvet om ens virksomhed kan gennemføre et succesfuldt kald til en af B2B webservicene ved at bruge virksomhedens digitale signatur.
-SKAT kan ikke stå til ansvar hvis en virksomhed anvender klienten eller dele af denne i deres egne systemer.
+> Denne Java-klient er kun et eksempel på hvordan B2B webservicene kan tilgås.
+Klienten skal således ikke
+> opfattes som et stykke produktionskode men mere som en eksempel man kan lade sig inspirere af og kan bruge
+> til hurtigt at komme i gang og få afprøvet om ens virksomhed kan gennemføre et succesfuldt kald til en af
+> B2B webservicene ved at bruge virksomhedens digitale signatur.
+SKAT kan ikke stå til ansvar hvis en virksomhed
+> anvender klienten eller dele af denne i deres egne systemer.

 ## About the client